teamspatzenhirn/SI/README.md

 ### Adding more units
 If a unit is used multiple times it can be comfortable to add a custom type for this unit, for this use the `SiGenerator.hpp` header which provides macros for this.
-The macro `SI_CREATE_UNIT(Name, name, m, kg, s, A, K, Mol, CD)` takes the `Name` (used for the type), `name` used for the literals and constants and the seven exponents to create the correct type, constant and literals for all unit-prefixes.
+The macro `SI_CREATE_UNIT(Name, name, m, kg, s, A, K, Mol, CD)` takes `Name` (used for the type), `name` used for the literals and constants and the seven exponents as arguments to create the correct type, constant and literals for all unit-prefixes.
 When using the macro be sure to not be in any namespace as this will put the type in this namespace as well.

-Feel free to add the type to `SiExtended.hpp` and create a pull request!
+Feel free to add the unit to `SiExtended.hpp` and create a pull request!

 ## Requirements
  * **Compiler:** The library requires a recent C++ compiler with support for C++17, preferably a compiler with support for C++20 is used to enable all features.

     Supported compilers are:
     * GCC >= 7
     * Clang >= 6